duranbe/build-a-llm-exercices/notebooks/1 - Understanding Large Language Models.md

 Big Dataset with >3 Billions token, CommonCrawl (filtered) being 410 Billions

-Token -> unit of text that model reads, usually a word or root of a word, 4 to 5 letters
+**Token** : unit of text that model reads, usually a word or root of a word, 4 to 5 letters

 Scale and diversity of traiing allows models to perform on diverse tasks they have not been explicitly programmed for.